 This ukulele features a mahogany neck that terminates in an open headstock with geared tuners and contrasting white buttons.
 The bone nut and saddle are nice upgrades and the satin finish keeps this uke looking natural.

 Like other ukuleles with spruce tops, this one has a nice bright sound with mellow undertones that make it a pleasure to play.
 GHS Tenor 6 strings are pre-installed.

 - Satin finish doesn’t pick up many fingerprints, smudges, etc.

 - One report that the instrument was received damaged

 Lanikai – MA-6T

 The Lanikai MA-6T 6-string ukulele is made with natural mahogany laminate.
 The chrome open-back tuners are a nice, traditional-looking touch inside the open headstock, and the pre-installed chrome strap buttons are a fantastic “extra.”

 This ukulele features a beautiful walnut fingerboard and bridge, along with a natural bone nut and saddle.
 White binding provides some added visual contrast.
 Premium Aquila strings are preinstalled.

 While this might not be the best 6 string ukulele on the market, it does come with a padded gig bag.
-You also get a “bonus uke” just for fun, maybe to pass on to a child who wants to learn to play!
+And this makes a “bonus uke,” just for fun, maybe to pass on to a child who wants to learn to play!